Brian Tuke

-Sir Brian Tuke (died 26 October 1545) was the secretary of Henry VIII and Cardinal Wolsey.
+Sir Brian Tuke (born c.
+1470 - died 26 October 1545) was the secretary of Henry VIII and Cardinal Wolsey.
 He served as the first Governor of the King's Posts (later the Postmaster General of the United Kingdom) from 1517 to 1545.

 Life

+Sir Brian Tuke appears to have been born in 1470, as Holbein’s portrait of him (National Gallery in Washington D.C.), at the age of 57 has been dated to 1527.
 He may have been the son of Richard Tuke (died 1498?) and Agnes his wife, daughter of John Bland of Nottinghamshire.
 The family was settled in Kent, and Sir Brian's father or grandfather, also named Richard, is said to have been tutor to Thomas Howard, 2nd Duke of Norfolk.
 Possibly through Norfolk's influence, Brian Tuke was introduced at court; in 1508 he was appointed king's bailiff of Sandwich, Kent and in 1509 was appointed Clerk of the Signet.
 On 28 October 1509 he was appointed clerk of the council at Calais.
 He accompanied Henry VIII at Tournai in September 1513, and his correspondence with Richard Pace, Wolsey's secretary relates valuable information on the Battle of Flodden.